 Concordia University Chicago has a variety of accredited, highly ranked, on-campus, cohort and online programs to help students achieve their goals for a baccalaureate and post-baccalaureate education.
-Concordia offers accelerated bachelor's, masters, post-masters, endorsements, certifications and doctoral programs in education, business, humanities and leadership.
+Concordia offers challenging programs in education, business, humanities and leadership:

 To read about Concordia-Chicago's accreditation, click here.